bablokb/circuitpython-esp32at/doc/hardware_firmware.md

   - v3.4.0.0 (ESP32C6)
   - v4.0.0.0 (ESP32C6)
   - v2.2.2.0 (ESP8266)

+Old versions (1.x.x, often pre-installed on ESP8266-devices) will definitely not work.

 Starting with v3.3.0.0, there are no major relevant differences between the firmware versions.
 The master branch (post 4.0.0.0) did add some new functions